 Seriously, this podcast is full of massively helpful and relevant content from two people who are experienced, funny, and insightful.

-I owe you a lot, listening to Soft Skills has completely shifted my thoughts on what it means to be an engineer.
+Listening to Soft Skills Engineering has completely shifted my thoughts on what it means to be an engineer.

-In episode 4, Jamison and Dave answer this question:
+In episode 19, Jamison and Dave answer these questions:

-In episode 1, Dave and Jamison answer two questions:
+In episode 18, Jamison and Dave answer these questions: